PublicDatasets/token-whitepapers/README.md

 # token-whitepapers
-A list of whitepapers for different token projects!
+A list of whitepapers for different token projects